davidheineman/acl-search/README.md

         - Add "PDF" button
         - Justify the result metadata (Year, venue, etc.) so the content all starts at the same vertical position
         - Add a "Expand" button at the end of the abstract
-        - Make the results scrollable, without scrolling the rest of the page
         - Put two sliders on the year range (and make the years selectable, with the years at both ends of the bar)
         - If the user selects certain venues, remember these venues
         - Add a dropdown under the "Workshop" box to select specific workshops